Controlling quantum chaos: time-dependent kicked rotor: Introduction

 There have been some forays into controlling specifically quantum chaotic systems, such as the quantization of turnstiles leading to chaotic wave packet revivals~\cite{Tomsovic97}, using weak control fields to quantize Ulam's control conjecture~\cite{Gruebele07}, and the creation of NOON states via chaos-assisted tunneling~\cite{Vanhaele21, Vanhaele22}.
-None of these address general schemes for optimal coherent targeting in quantum chaotic systems.
+None of these address general schemes for optimal coherent targeting in quantum chaotic systems, which if fully developed might offer some important capabilities.
+Classical chaos, which is inherently ergodic, visits all possible states of a system.
+It's control engenders the possibility of placing a system in desired, but otherwise quite difficult-to-access states.
+In a quantum mechanical context, optimal coherent targeting, as presented in~\cite{Tomsovic23} and here, concerns mostly close-to-minimum-uncertainty states, however within that realm there is the potential for accessing exotic states, for example, with delicate desired phase relationships.
+Furthermore, the use of particular orbits, tailored to accessing the desired system states, can have the property of arriving in as quick a time as dynamically possible, which minimizes control errors that build up with increasing time and which may be critical if quantum phase coherence can only be maintained over some relatively short time scale.
+The general extension discussed here, i.e.~alternate method, fits squarely into the important province of quantum simulation~\cite{Bloch08}.

-The approach of extending targeting to quantum systems in Ref.~\cite{Tomsovic23} relies on semiclassical reasoning and makes use of chaotic trajectories called heteroclinic orbits as a resource for constructing unitary propagation matrices that guide an initial quantum state to a final one in a strongly chaotic system.
+The approach of extending targeting to quantum systems in Ref.~\cite{Tomsovic23} relies on semiclassical reasoning and makes use of chaotic trajectories called heteroclinic trajectories~\cite{Poincare99} as a resource for constructing unitary propagation matrices that guide an initial quantum state to a final one in a strongly chaotic system.
 The new element introduced in~\cite{Tomsovic23} that is not present in classical targeting is based on successive unitary transformations that counter the natural spreading of a quantum state under the influence of the dynamics.
 In this paper a different approach is described for countering the quantum state spreading that is more general, easier to implement experimentally, and which lends itself to a variety of approximations.
 It involves constructing a new time-dependent, locally stable control Hamiltonian.
 It is designed to possess the chaotic heteroclinic orbit of interest as a solution, but with a locally stable dynamics.
 This obviates the need of countering quantum state spreading.
 Ahead, it is applied again to the quantum kicked rotor.